HNorderhus/HackyourCAD/README.md

 * When the game ends, the winner will be printed to the console.
 If you wanna start the next game, simply switch back to the main.py-tab and hit the Run button again
 * Should there be any questions about the basic rules of Checkers please refer to this short explanatory video: https://www.youtube.com/watch?v=ScKIdStgAfU&t=1s

 # Minimax algorithm

+The computer's ai is realized by having the Minimax algorithm implemented.

+It is used to determine the optimal move for a player in a two-player, zero-sum game where both players have perfect information.
+Zero-sum means that the gain of one player is the loss of the other player.
+Perfect information means that both players know the state of the game at any given time.

+The algorithm works by creating a tree of all possible moves and outcomes, starting from the current state of the game.
+Each node in the tree represents a state of the game, and the edges represent the moves that lead from one state to another.

+The algorithm recursively evaluates the tree, alternating between maximizing the score for the current player and minimizing the score for the opponent player.
+The score is calculated using a heuristic function that estimates the likelihood of winning from the given state.

+At the bottom of the tree, where the game ends, the score is known, either a win, loss, or draw.
+The algorithm backtracks from the bottom of the tree to the root, updating the scores of the parent nodes with the maximum or minimum of their children's scores depending on whether the current player is trying to maximize or minimize their score.

+Finally, the algorithm returns the move that leads to the node with the highest score for the current player.

+The different difficulties offered by the game differ in their depth-evaluating of the tree.
+The lowest difficulty looks ahead to the next rank, the highest looks four ranks ahead.

 # Reflection